SLICE-ML-EDA/slice-ml-eda.github.io/index.md

 Minimum requirements:

-* The project is helpful for the ML EDA community and could serve as peice of an infrastructure
+* The project is helpful for the ML EDA community and could serve as piece of an infrastructure
-* The project is working and not rusty
+* The project is working condition and not rusty or WIP
 * At least one tag line describing the project